KudosInc/node_logger/README.md

 `npm i @kudosinc/node_logger`

-Don't forget to add the line to `COPY` .npmrc before running `npm install`.
+Don't forget to add the line to `COPY` .npmrc in Dockerfile before running `npm install`.

 ## Requirements
 - ExpressJs installed in case you want to use the server logger